The First Day of The Week, Countdown to Pentecost!

 Constantine Statue Near York UK

-Chapter 38 Preview: You are about to see that “the first Day of the week” is really all about counting Sabbaths to Pentecost!
+Back Next Chapter 8 Preview: You are about to see that “the first Day of the week” is really all about counting Sabbaths to Pentecost!
+Is it an issue of translation or treachery?
 This is one issue that absolutely requires looking at a few Greek terms to discern the truth—due to “the tradition of men” influencing the translators.
 Slight of hand is exposed here.
 Who is doing the hiding and what is their motive?
-Grab onto your lexicon.
+Hold onto your lexicons.
 For some readers this will be a rough ride!

 Mysteries of the Everlasting Kingdom